alvarofpp/mre/docs/how-to-use.md

 # all digits [0-9]
 digits = Set(Range().digits())
-# The hyphen may appear zero or one times
+# the hyphen may appear zero or one times
 hyphen = Quantifier("-", 0, 1)

 rgx_cep = Regex(